-The boat owner is legally responsible for damages or injuries he or she causes.
+The boat owner may be legally responsible for damages or injuries caused by both himself and the operator (if different than the owner).
 Common sense dictates that you carry adequate personal liability and property damage insurance on your boat, just as you would on your automobile.
-You should also protect your investment from physical damage or theft.
+Many states have laws detailing minimum insurance needs.
+Your insurance agent or your dealer may be able to supply you with more information.
+You should also protect your boat from physical damage or theft.